ericrkuo/tron-haskell/README.md

 - Learning more ways to efficiently represent the state of a game - we would like to refactor the state of our game so that our code is more maintainable and extendable in the future.
 Throughout the project, when we tried adding new arguments to our data type, [`TronState`](https://github.students.cs.ubc.ca/er11k26/cpsc-312-project/blob/438b5c3207d9da02bfdea1dffef0f5ffa2ef7747/haskell/src/Lib.hs#L46-L54), we were forced to refactor a lot of areas in our code to account for these new fields.
 We had a lot of places that pattern matched like `TronState(_,_,_,_,_)` or had helper functions to get a single argument out of the state.
 One of our main ideas is to use [record syntax](https://devtut.github.io/haskell/record-syntax.html) to make our code more readable.
   - Another idea we had is to create a new data type, `Metadata`, that could be used in our `TronState` to hold information like lives, scores, positions, etc. It would make it easy to add new arguments without requiring drastic changes for every function that depends on our data type.
 - Furthermore, we ran into issues implementing a complex AI algorithm as `TronState` stored both the game's metadata as well as the game board.
-As such, it became expensive and cumbersome when generating search trees so in the future, we could potentially split `TronState` to accommodate for these resource-intensive algorithms.
+As such, it became expensive and cumbersome when generating search trees.
+In the future, we could potentially split `TronState` to accommodate for these resource-intensive algorithms.
 - Better UI framework - for a fully polished product, we would like to replace `Gloss` with a library that has more styling options (`Gloss` only allows a single font and a limited number of shapes) and to also address the problem we faced with keys sometimes not being registered.
 This would not require much work since we could reuse existing work from `Gloss` and adapt it to the new package we choose.
-- Minor modifications - since we have the basic architecture and functionality of our code done, we can enhance our game by adding smarter and **multiple** CPUs, lives, and even introduce PvP game play.
+- Minor modifications - since we have the basic architecture and functionality of our code done, we can enhance our game by adding smarter and **multiple** CPUs, lives, and even introducing PvP gameplay.
 These would not only make our game more enjoyable but would also serve as excellent learning opportunities.

 ### How and Why Our Final Project Varies In Limited and Reasonable Ways from the Proposal
 In our proposal, we worked on modelling the state and interactions of the game.
 This involved defining how the state updates when we move forward/left/right and defining the logic for handling jet trail collisions and out-of-bounds.
 In our final project, we built on top of the work from our proposal to accomplish several challenging features.
 Learning how to make a GUI gave us exposure to a whole new area in Haskell dealing with IO, graphics, event handling and world transitions.
-Moreover, working on CPU algorithms allowed us to **use** the state we came up with in our proposal to help our CPUs make more informed decisions.
+Moreover, working on CPU algorithms allowed us to **use** the state we came up within our proposal to help our CPUs make more informed decisions.
 Lastly, our bonus features, the multi-page GUI and scoring system, helped us learn a lot of new concepts such as working with file systems in Haskell.

 ## Application of New Learning
 - Matrices